Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-principles/standards-vs-abstractions.md

 - What trade-offs exist for each
 	- Education / Learning / Knowledge trade-offs
-	- Maintenance trade-offs
+	- Maintenance Cost trade-offs
-	- Complexity trade-offs
+	- Speed / Complexity / Implementation Cost trade-offs
 	- Repetition trade-offs
 		- Difference between actual toil and "work I don't like to do" - reference the [Google SRE book on this](https://sre.google/sre-book/eliminating-toil/).
 	- Blast-radius trade-offs
 	- Culture trade-offs
-	- Speed trade-offs
 	- Quality trade-offs
 - What do we value
 	- We value the _means_ of creation, not just _output_.